Albert0i/mysql-vs-redis/README-Part2.md

 ![alt prisma help](img/prisma-help.JPG)

 Some people has complexion on using raw SQL while others said it is *old-school* if not to opt ORM of some sort.
-Personally, I don't oppose to the idea of ORM but it do incur performance penalty somehow.
+Personally, I don't oppose to the idea of ORM but it does incur performance penalty somehow.
 Use it or not depends on skill set and favourite of development team.

 #### II.
 Read and Update